Beijing–Shanghai high-speed railway: Operation and ridership

 More than 90 trains a day run between Beijing South and Shanghai Hongqiao from 07:00 until 18:00.

-The line's average daily ridership in its initial two weeks of operation was 165,000 passengers daily, while 80,000 passengers every day continued to ride on the slower and less expensive old railway.
+The line's average ridership in its initial two weeks of operation was 165,000 passengers daily, while 80,000 passengers every day continued to ride on the slower and less expensive old railway.

 The figure of 165,000 daily riders was three-quarters of the forecast of 220,000 daily riders.
 After the opening passengers numbers continued to grow, with 230,000 passengers using the line each day by 2013.
 By March 2013, the line had carried 100 million passengers.
-By 2015, daily ridership grew to 489,000 passengers per day.
-By 2017, average daily ridership reached over 500,000 passengers per day.
+By 2015, ridership grew to 489,000 passengers per day.
+By 2017, average ridership reached over 500,000 passengers per day.

 This line is gradually gaining popularity through the years and it is reaching its capacity at weekends and holidays.
 With the introduction of the China Standardized EMU, the highest operation speed of the line is raised to 350 km/h on September 21, 2017.
 The fastest train will complete the journey in 4 hours 18 minutes (G7), while making two stops along the trip at Jinan and Nanjing.

-In 2019, in response to high passenger demand 17 car long Fuxing trains started operating on the line.
+In 2019, in response to high passenger demand 17-car-long Fuxing trains started operating on the line.